walmartlabs/lacinia/docs/tutorial/component.rst

 .. literalinclude:: /_examples/tutorial/system-1.clj
    :caption: src/my/clojure_game_geek/system.clj

+The call to ``component/using`` establishes the dependency between the components.

 You can imagine that, as the system grows larger, so will this namespace.
 But at the same time, the namespaces for the individual components will only